morningred88/AWS/DOP-C01_Devops_Prof/Monitoring_Logging/Monitoring_Logging_notes.md

 * Does not include all S3 event, for the rest you need to use CloudWatch event:
   * Bucket level API call via CloudTrail
   * Object level API call via CloudTrail: must have trail created in CloudTrail

+## CloudWatch Dashboard

+* You will get billed for each dashboard created
+* You can add widget in different region
+* The widgets can be correlated, like Power BI dashboard
+* AWS provides automatic dashboard for 17 services currently